arsuq/MemoryLanes/MemoryLanes/README.md

 ### Unpredictable fragment lifetime

-In network communication there is no delivery guarantee so the two lanes initial layout would be too optimistic for expecting predictable fragment disposal.
+In network communication there is no delivery guarantee so the two lanes initial layout would be too optimistic.
 Sometimes even small messages can be delivered in snail pace due to connectivity problems.
 In such cases having a dedicated highway per client is one option to reduce the probability of having a pinned lane.
 Alternatively, one may use a highway with multiple short lanes, expecting long living fragments and infrequent resets.
 That way the amount of locked bytes is constrained to a value that seems reasonable in the specific case.

 ![](PinnedLane.png)

-Example: Two 8M lanes could be structured as 8 2M lanes, assuming that one can redirect larger than 2M messages to another highway, otherwise the MemoryCarriage will continuously append new lanes with the requested size, ignoring all 2M lanes.
+Example: Two 8M lanes could be structured as 16x1M lanes or 4x512K + 4x1M + 3x2M + 1x4M etc.

 Additionally to the lanes API one could use the native heap directly through the **MarshalSlot** class.
 It is a MemoryFragment thus having the same Read/Write/Span